 Drupal 8 is based on an innovative model that depends on introducing new functionality in minor versions while maintaining backwards compatibility.
 This innovation will provide site owners with a clearer roadmap moving forward for how they’ll be impacted by future Drupal releases—you can innovate your site without worrying about needing a full rebuild in the future.
 Nice.

 Drupal 9 will be an evolution of Drupal 8, so the first release of Drupal 9 will be similar to the last minor release of 8.
 This means that by keeping your Drupal 8 sites up-to-date, you’ll be prepared for an easy upgrade to Drupal 9.

 In a Nutshell: Our Recommended Approach

-- Start now to complete your Drupal 8 migration by 2020.
+- Start now to complete your Drupal 8 migration as soon as possible.

 - Consider the opportunity to invest in a site redesign as part of the migration.